 Shell & Python Tools

 opentine provides two tools for code execution: run for shell commands and execute for Python code.
-Both include safety mechanisms to prevent unintended side effects.
+Both are policy-gated: calls are rejected until you pass an explicit enabled policy.

 run